sapegin/washingcode-book/manuscript/110_Other_techniques.md

 When we spend too much time on a single task, our brain get blurry and stops seeing what would be obvious to us after a break.

 Another approach is called _rubberducking_, or [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 The idea is to explain a problem in detail to someone else: a friend, colleague, or, to a rubber duck.
 The recipient isn’t important here and supposed to just listen.
-Often the act of explaining the issue helps us to see where the problem is and come up with a solution.
+Often, the act of explaining the issue helps us to see where the problem is and come up with a solution.

 ![Rubberducking](images/rubberducking.jpg)